Cuban Cultural Heritage

-Pablo Alonso González is postdoctoral researcher at the Institute of Social Sciences, University of Lisbon.
+Pablo Alonso González is a Senior Researcher at the Spanish National Research Council (IPNA-CSIC).
 He is the author of several books, including Cultural Parks and National Heritage Areas: Assembling Cultural Heritage, Development and Spatial Planning.

 A volume in the series Cultural Heritage Studies, edited by Paul A. Shackel

 Publication of the paperback edition made possible by a Sustaining the Humanities through the American Rescue Plan grant from the National Endowment for the Humanities.